agama-project/agama/README.md

 ##### Using mDNS

-The Live ISO by default uses the `agama.local` host name.
+The Live ISO by default uses the `agama.local` hostname.
 To connect to the running instance simply type `https://agama.local` in your browser.
 In most browsers the HTTPS is the default protocol so usually it is enough to just type `agama.local`.